kiba/Writings/fac/chp7_a_new_kingdom.md

 I found out that the settlers has a lot of general useful skills, so they're easy to adapt.
 What is hard to do is learn a very foreign language so that we can communicate with each other.

 Anyway, I took Viole Lupus and taught him how to remote control drones and the new surrogate robotic platform.
+My eventual end goal is to have a factory manager.

+His wife was already working with Rin on how to run a town.

+**Day 196**

+The delegation came back to discuss my war machines and my expansionist desire.

+I stormed out of the meeting since they are whining and bitching about my growing military power.

+SCREW THEM!

+**Day 204**

+Rin finally negotiated a deal with the four kingdoms.
+The continent we're on is divided into zone of influences.
+We have ours in the middle, and Mistral and Vale have the other two.

+They also really wanted a military arms limitation.

+I called them traitors to humanity and all sort of names.
+Then I proceeded to rant about making more babies, robots, and factories if we're going to reclaim Rin's world from the Grimm.

+The negotiation stopped there.
+Rin and I walked out.